-The Authority, as a component part of the system for Police complaints, will face challenges over the next three years as our operational environment continues to evolve.
-This will influence what we do and how we do it.
+The Authority, as a component part of the Police complaint system, faces challenges as our operational environment continues to evolve.
+This influences what we do and how we do it.
 We envisage a need to respond to challenges in such areas as: